 13. When looking at sports-related traumatic brain injuries, statistics show that most cases are mild.

 There are only two studies currently available that have investigated the subject of sport-related TBI severity, where researchers classified cases by the Glasgow Coma Score.
 According to the studies, in New Zealand, 97.6% of the cases were mild, while in Australia, only 67.3% were mild, and 7.7% of cases were classified as severe.

 14. Males are at least 60% more at risk of suffering a head injury while playing sports.

 Three studies have gathered data based on gender.
 They found that sports-related brain injury statistics show higher rates among men.
 In a study from New Zealand, men were 70.4% more likely to suffer a blow to the head while engaging in sports.
 This value was 75.6% in an American study and 66.1% in a paper published in Austria.

-15. In MMA, head injuries are the most common type of injury.
+15. In MMA, head injuries are the most common type of injury, based on the brain injury stats.

 In mixed martial arts, researchers have found that head injuries accounted for the largest number of traumas by anatomic region, with different data values ranging from 67.5% to 79.4%.
 Researchers also found that a similar pattern can be seen in boxing.